LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

     |	21 : from b2stbc\_spb
     |	22 : Radial leakage condition for the ion temperature.
 ENIPAR(,1) specifies the leakage velocity in units of the collective ion thermal velocity.
 A temperature gradient such that the diffusive flux is set to match this leakage is imposed.
     |	23 : Prescribe the poloidally averaged value of the ion temperature and introduce a poloidal variation as close as possible to neoclassical solution.
 It is recommended to use this boundary condition together with corresponding condition on ion density (BCCON=21,22,23).
 The average is taken over all core boundaries with BCENI=23.
 ENIPAR(,1) specifies the temperature in eV
     |	24 : Feedback boundary condition with prescribed total ion flux, constant poloidally averaged ion temperature and a poloidal variation as close as possible to neoclassical solution.
 It is recommended to use this boundary condition together with corresponding condition on ion density (BCCON=21,22,23).
 The flux is summed over all core boundaries with BCENI=24.
 ENIPAR(,1) specifies the energy flux in W
     |	25 : Constant temperature feedback scaled by temperature on the ring bc\_type21\_ref away.
-ENIPAR(,1) specifies the desired ion temperature in eV .
+ENIPAR(,1) specifies the desired ion temperature in eV.
 ENIPAR(,2) is the strength of the feedback
     |	26 : Prescribe the poloidally averaged value of the ion temperature and introduce a poloidal variation in a simplified manner.
 This boundary condition is suitable for any plasma composition (i.e. when BCENI=23 fails).
 It is recommended to use this boundary condition together with corresponding condition on ion density (BCCON = 25,26,27).
 The average is taken over all core boundaries with BCENI=26.
 ENIPAR(,1) specifies the temperature in eV
     |	27 : Feedback boundary condition with prescribed total ion heat flux, constant poloidally averaged ion temperature and a poloidal variation in a simplified manner.
 This boundary condition is suitable for any plasma composition (i.e. when BCENI=24 fails).
 It is recommended to use this boundary condition together with corresponding condition on ion density (BCCON = 25,26,27).
 The flux is summed over all core boundaries with BCENI=27.
 ENIPAR(,1) specifies the energy flux in W